Jamey Wright: Milwaukee Brewers

 On December 30, 1999, Wright and Henry Blanco were traded to the Milwaukee Brewers in a three-team trade in which the Oakland Athletics sent Jimmy Haynes to Milwaukee, the Rockies sent Justin Miller to the Athletics, and the Brewers sent Jeff Cirillo and Scott Karl to the Rockies.
 He began the 2000 season on the disabled list with a right rotator cuff tear, but he joined the starting rotation after being activated on May 23.
 Despite entering August with a 6–4 record, Wright won only one more game for the Brewers all season, giving up four runs (three earned) over 7 1/3 innings in a 7–4 victory over the Cincinnati Reds on September 26.
 In 26 games (25 starts), he had a 7–9 record and a 4.10 ERA.
 Wright led the NL with 18 hit batsmen.

 The Brewers tapped Wright to open the 2001 season, starting on April 2 against the Los Angeles Dodgers.
 He went seven innings, allowing the only run of the 1–0 loss with a solo homer to Gary Sheffield.
 He threw his first shutout on April 29, allowing just two hits in a 10–0 triumph over the Montreal Expos.
-Wright missed some time from May 21 through June 10 when he was on the disabled list recovering from a right intercostal strain.
+Wright missed some time from May 21 through June 10, when he was on the disabled list recovering from a right intercostal strain.
 On June 28, he hit three Pirates over 6 2/3 innings but allowed just one run, though that was all the scoring in a 1–0 loss to Pittsburgh.
 He struck out a career-high 12 batters over 8 2/3 innings on August 31 against the Houston Astros, though he took the loss in a 3–2 defeat.
 From July 19 through September 5, Wright hit a batter in 10 straight starts, the longest streak in the major leagues since 1970.
 Wright had a career-high 11 wins in 2001 and struck out over 100 batters (129) for the first time, posting an 11–12 record and a 4.90 ERA.
-His 20 hit batsmen tied Chan Ho Park for the league lead and set a Brewers record.
+His 20 hit batsmen tied Chan Ho Park for the league lead and set a Brewers single-season record.
 After the season, on October 30, he had arthroscopic surgery to remove a bone spur from his right elbow.

-Wright fell to third in Milwaukee's rotation in 2002, preceded by Ben Sheets and Rubén Quevedo.
+Wright fell to third in Milwaukee's rotation in 2002, behind Ben Sheets and Rubén Quevedo.
 He was placed on the disabled list with a right rotator cuff tear after his first start of the year on April 4; Wright did not return until May 24.
 On July 1, he allowed just three hits in a 2–0 shutout of the Pirates.
 Through August 30, he had a 5–13 record and a 5.35 ERA.